Lake Twentytwo

 Although wet and rocky in places, the trail is heavily used.
 Be prepared with appropriate footwear and, especially on weekends, expect the company of fellow hikers.
 Boot paths lead to views of several of the falls, but care should be exercised when exploring off the main trail, as the side trails are rugged and often end at ledges obscured by foliage.
 Enjoy the cheery voice of water cascading everywhere as you climb to its very source beneath the mountaintop rafters.

 The stars of the old-growth forest along the trail are its venerable western redcedars (Thuja plicata), some reaching upwards of 12.00 feet/3.70 meters in diameter.
 As the trail climbs, parted forest reveals glimpses of far-off peaks, including Liberty Mountain as seen here.
-Lake Twentytwo Trail, May 03, 2015.
+Lake Twentytwo Trail, Washington.

 The trail never strays far from sight or sound of Twentytwo Creek, gurgling here through sun-dappled pools.

 Be prepared for dampened footwear: oblivious to human intrusion onto their ancient paths, streams patter across the trail at will, especially in spring when runoff peaks.
-Lake Twentytwo Trail, May 03, 2015.
+Lake Twentytwo Trail, Washington.

 An open talus slope, too rocky to support large trees, interrupts the forest mid-way up the trail, affording northeasterly views of the Cascades, most prominently Liberty Mountain (here, the treeless peak beneath a tiny cloud).

 A variety of wildflowers dots the trailside throughout, including, first column, red elderberries (Sambucus racemosa) (top), pioneer, or, stream violets (Viola glabella) (center), and Pacific bleeding hearts (Dicentra formosa) (bottom); second column, Pacific trilliums (Trillium ovatum var. ovatum) (top) and plumed false Solomon’s seals (Maianthemum racemosum) (bottom); third column, yellow skunk cabbages, or, swamp lanterns (Lysichiton americanus) (top) and western wood, or, Lyall’s anemones (Anemone lyallii) (bottom); and fourth column, white marsh marigolds (Caltha leptosepala) (top) and salmonberries (Rubus spectabilis).
-Lake Twentytwo Trail, May 03 and 09, 2015.
+Lake Twentytwo Trail, Washington.

 Just before the trail reaches the lake, a short boot path leads to the first of Twentytwo Creek’s many waterfalls along its dash to join the Stillaguamish River.
 This one is known unofficially as “Apron Falls” for its fan-like form as it cascades down the rock face.
-Lake Twentytwo Trail, May 03, 2015.
+Lake Twentytwo Trail, Washington.

 Lake Twentytwo pools at the foot of Mount Pilchuck‘s great northern wall, beyond which the mountain’s summit sweeps upward far beyond sight.
-Lake Twentytwo Trail, May 09, 2015.
+Lake Twentytwo Trail, Washington.

 A substantial trestle bridge bears the trail across Lake Twentytwo’s outlet to Twentytwo Creek and delivers it to a boardwalk that rounds the lake’s boggy eastern edge.
-Lake Twentytwo Trail, May 03, 2015.
+Lake Twentytwo Trail, Washington.

 In spring, the clear, stony voices of rills and waterfalls coursing down Mount Pilchuck‘s rugged face ring across the lake before they disappear into the scree that skirts its feet.
-Lake Twentytwo Trail, May 03, 2015.
+Lake Twentytwo Trail, Washington.

 Three Fingers’ snow-clad peak peers above the horizon’s cleft at the lake’s outlet to Twentytwo Creek.